-With just 33 calories, 6 grams of protein and 1 gram of total carbs, this keto yogurt is suitable for any low carb diet.
+With just 33 calories, 6 grams of protein, and a single gram of total carbs, this keto yogurt is suitable for any low-carb diet.
+Full disclosure, CarbMaster milk does contain a small amount of sucralose, which the nutrition team over at Perfect Keto doesn’t usually recommend.

 How to Make Keto Yogurt

 Many keto yogurt recipes are made with dairy alternatives.
-You might find recipes that use almond milk, coconut milk or coconut cream.
+You might find recipes that use almond milk, coconut milk, avocado, or coconut cream.

 - Kroger brand Carb Master milk or lower carb milk of your choice